KilledByAPixel/LittleJS/README.md

 ## LittleJS Setup

-To start LittleJS, you must create 5 functions and pass them to engineInit.
-A canvas will automatically be created and added to the document.
+To start LittleJS, you need to create these 5 functions and pass them to engineInit.

 ```javascript
 function gameInit()